geeksville/framework-portduino/README.md

 ## TODO (long term)

+- Change PORTDUINO def to PORTDUINO and PORTDUINO_Linux_x86_64
 - Figure out why -Os breaks the executable and what part of platformio is setting that (it comes in before the platform stuff even)
 - Change to use platform-native
 - Split out threading library from meshtastic